pamgluss/wereonlyalittlelost_blog/content/trips/japan/tokyo_2023_day_3.md

 I never thought I'd see so many Gundam figurines in my life.
 There are some really elaborate ones and I learned there's a [pretty detailed ranking system](https://en.wikipedia.org/wiki/Gundam_model#Grades) for size of the Gundam and fidelity of the details.
 For instance, there's 1/100 size of a "real" Gundam that could be considered "Master class" grade.

 ![DSC_2471](/images/DSC_2471.png)

+That night some of us went for massages at [Sri Attuthaya Thai](https://sriayutthayaspa.com/) massage in Shibuya.
+I can't personally speak to it since I went back to the hotel to do blog write ups but I heard mixed reviews from the group.

 For dinner we got [Tsukada Shabu Shabu](https://tabelog.com/en/tokyo/A1303/A130301/13240513/).
 Saturday night was brutal finding a place to eat in Shibuya.
 We stopped by Tsukada on the 12th floor and were told to expect an hour and a half wait.
 So we walked around town trying to find anything else with a better wait time but got turned away from everywhere else so ended up circling back and getting our original spot.